Last update: October, 2007

 The interchange of classical "t" for modern "d", and "p" for "b" (described at length for Lao, above) is very simply accounted for by Busyakul as follows: "...these words have been imported into Thai not directly, but through the Khmer medium."
 [Op cit., pg.
 522] Although there is some small measure of truth to this, I honestly do not see how the Cambodians can be blamed any more than Ram Khamheng for the change; this seems to merely defer the question (petitio principii).
 Briefly, the Khmer system provides vowel-sound distinctions as substitutes for classical consonant distinctions (i.e., the listener can distinguish one classical consonant from another by hearing a difference in the associated vowel sound).
 More likely by accident than by design, the Thais dispensed with this system and (as mentioned briefly above) have instead created new grounds for confusion as to which vowels are associated with which consonants (both for cognates and classical texts rendered in modern script); but even so, the particular problem discussed would not have existed before the mid-19th century, when vernacular Thai script was suddenly foisted onto the ancient language, and a combination of Western model schools (created by Christian missionaries) and Thai state education (following the former "model") replaced the monastic transmission of literacy, with predictable results for the Pali tradition.

 So far as listening comprehension of Pali chanting, the issues in Thailand are largely similar to those with modern Lao in the "Buddhist heartland" of Thailand, viz., the upper Issan plateau in the North-East, where the predominant language remains lowland-Lao (but state education is entirely in central-Thai).
 Although the Issan country is among the regions least often visited by tourists in Thailand, all the quantitative measures of Buddhist education and religious activity seem to affirm what many would report anecdotely, i.e., that the Issan remain (disproportionately) the staunchest supporters of Buddhist monasticism in Thailand.
-Thus, while some students who are new to the field may find it odd that so much attention is given to Lao on this web-site, the fact is that the language spoken in the environs of the monasteries (in modern Thailand) where so many Westerners ordain is not Thai, but Lao (e.g., Wat Nanachat outside of Ubon Ratchathani, or the famous Dhutanga monasteries along the Mekong, both to the west and east of Nong Khai; the renowned Ajan Chah spoke Lao as his first language, and, for the sake of Thai nationalism, editions of his work tend to euphemistically mention that they were translated from lectures given in "a north-eastern dialect").
-Thus, the Lao section will be of more utility for those intending to ordain in Thailand than they might expect.
+Thus, while some students who are new to the field may find it odd that so much attention is given to Lao on this website, the fact is that the language spoken in the environs of the monasteries (in modern Thailand) where so many Westerners ordain is not Thai, but Lao (e.g., Wat Nanachat outside of Ubon Ratchathani, or the famous Dhutanga monasteries along the Mekong, both to the west and east of Nong Khai; notably, Ajan Chah spoke Lao as his first language, and, for the sake of Thai nationalism, editions of his work tend to euphemistically mention that they were translated from lectures given in "a north-eastern dialect").
+In brief, the Lao section will be of more utility for those intending to ordain in Thailand than they might expect.

 Although I have more enthusiasm for adapting my ear to dialectical changes of this kind than most, it must be complained that the paucity of (mutually-distinguishable) consonant sounds in the vernacular (without the Khmer remedy of systematically-associated vowel changes) when combined with the tendency toward "monosyllabization" (e.g., omitting final sounds, and so depriving the classical language of its marks of declensions and conjugations) has resulted in the real incomprehensibility of Pali as it is recited in most of Thailand today.

 This reduction of the languge to un-grammatical, mutually-indistinguishable, and genuinely incomprehensible monosyllables in the context of ritual performance has encouraged the tendency of religious followership to presume to take the source texts as tabula rasa, attributing to them both pre-Buddhist myths that are wildly at variance with the explicit meaning of the texts in question, or, with equal ease, taking the texts as a corroboration for relatively recent innovations in the popular faith.
-Obversely, I must imagine that it is discouraging to a native Thai reader to have to figure out the obtuse way in which the familiar (vernacular) script is made to express the classical sounds, with an unfamiliar system of both implicit vowels and explicit consonant values --although it is a very small minority of monks in Thailand who learn even this much about the ancient language.
-The tradition of Thai word-for-word glosses (which is the one part of the Pali tradition that is indispensible for sermons and rituals) effectively severs the study of lexis from grammar or even pronunciation, and, in modern Thailand, it is primarily the ability to gloss Pali words in isolation that is cultivated among the clergy.
+Obversely, I must imagine that it is discouraging to a native Thai reader to have to figure out the obtuse way in which the familiar (vernacular) script is made to express the classical sounds, with an unfamiliar system of both implicit vowels and explicit consonant values --though it is a very small minority of monks in Thailand who learn even this much about the ancient language.
+The tradition of Thai word-for-word glosses (which is the one part of the Pali tradition that is indispensible for sermons and rituals) effectively severs the study of lexis from grammar or even pronunciation; in modern Thailand, it is primarily the ability to gloss Pali words in isolation that is cultivated among the clergy.

 Considered as a text, the Pali canon is unwieldy; there is more than one system of organization to be found within it, and all of them aim at ease of memorization --not ease of reference.